 Project Overview and Context

 This case study discusses experiences of working with young researchers on one pathway of a multi-stream collaborative research project.
 Researchers from York St John University (YSJU) worked with Door 84, a local youth and community centre, to understand its relationship with the community and re-imagine its future.
 The ‘Re-imagining Door 84’ project was funded by the YSJU Institute for Social Justice.
-Researchers, Charlotte and Isobel, collaborated with nearly a dozen young people to design and deliver their own research projects. to develop a relationships with the young people.
+Researchers, Charlotte and Isobel, collaborated with nearly a dozen young people to design and deliver their own research projects.
+Charlotte used to be a youth worker, and Isobel has worked with young women in community settings.
+These professional experiences enabled them to develop a clear understanding of the dynamics of the youth sessions, and to foster productive relationships with the young people., therefore this was a comfortable space for them.
 The young researchers used methods such as surveys, interviews, and mapping exercises to explore community relations and future possibilities for Door 84.
 They also critically engaged with ethical issues in research practice.
-This focuses on our co-creative approach to research design and data collection, with young people in the 8-17 youth group, exemplifying how principles of ethical, collaborative engagement with young people can guide effective research.
+This case focuses on our co-creative approach to research design and data collection, with young people in the 8-17 youth group, exemplifying how principles of ethical, collaborative engagement with young people can guide effective research.

 Door 84 is a community-focused charity in York, England.
 Unusually for English community centres, Door 84 hosts several evening clubs for young people aged 8 to 25, offering activities, like cooking, crafts, sports and games, along with trips and residentials.
 It also provides specialised drama and play therapy sessions.
 Additionally, Door 84 hosts inclusive community projects like “Community Sparks,” a creative café for adults with disabilities, and a community pantry and café, offering affordable food and services like debt advice.
 Door 84 is situated in the Groves, which is a low-income area in the Guildhall ward of York.
 The Indices of Multiple Deprivation show that Guildhall is amongst the three most deprived wards in York (City of York Council York Open Data, 2019).
 However, the Groves is surrounded by the wealthier areas of Heworth Without, and the City Centre, leading to assumptions it needs less support.
 Recent policy interest in ‘left behind neighbourhoods’ shows that economically deprived areas also face social deprivation and poorer education, health and wellbeing outcomes (APPG for Left Behind Neighbourhoods, 2023).
 Therefore, economic challenges in the Groves are compounded by social deprivation, but these issues receive insufficient attention because the wider city is perceived to be relatively wealthy.